dillonfromdallas/dev-connecter/README.md

 # dev-connecter

+A fun social media site for developers of all shapes and sizes.

+Built on the MERN + Redux stack.

-Hey there, I'm live on the web!
+I'm live on the web!

 Visit me at https://dev-connect-2019.herokuapp.com/